-1. Equipment check; helmet, lifejacket + whistle, throw rope, med kit, food, water, flotation bags, dressed for the swim (proper insulation, no cotton clothing).
+1. Equipment check; helmet, lifejacket + whistle, throw rope, med kit, food, water, spray skirt, flotation bags, drain plug, dressed for the swim (proper insulation, no cotton clothing).
 Helmets are recommended on all moving water and are required on Class 2 or above.
 Trip Facilitator may require helmets on less than Class 2 at their discretion.

 2. Ask if there are any physical or medical conditions we need to know about.

 3. Provide description of the river; include features, stopping plans, weather, and river level.
 Remind

 people of possible hazards (sweepers, logs) and how to react.

 4. Assess boating skill levels, who has done this river before?
 How many beginner boaters?
 Identify who